Problems

 This happens

-You pay a conversion markup at each transaction while thinking you chose the safer option.
+Add a 3–8% conversion markup to each transaction while thinking you chose the safer option.

 If you do this